Arthur Forbes, 9th Earl of Granard

-Arthur Patrick Hastings Forbes, 9th Earl of Granard AFC (10 April 1915 – 21 November 1992), was a British peer.
+Arthur Patrick Hastings Forbes, 9th Earl of Granard (10 April 1915 – 19 November 1992), was a British peer.

 Early life

-Born on 10 April 1915, He was the son of Bernard Forbes, 8th Earl of Granard (1874–1948) and Beatrice (née Mills) Forbes, Countess of Granard (1883–1972), an American socialite who was the daughter of Ogden Mills and a descendant of the Livingston family and the Schuyler family from New York.
+Born on 10 April 1915, he was the son of Bernard Forbes, 8th Earl of Granard (1874–1948), and Beatrice (née Mills) Forbes, Countess of Granard (1883–1972), an American socialite who was the daughter of Ogden Mills and a descendant of the Livingston and the Schuyler families from New York.
 He had one younger brother, the Hon.
-John Forbes, and two sisters, Eileen, Lady Bute of Scotland, and Moira, Countess Rossi of Switzerland.
+John Forbes, and two sisters, Eileen, Lady Bute, of Scotland, and Moira, Countess Rossi, of Switzerland.

 He was educated at Eton and Trinity College, Cambridge.
 He received a BA from Cambridge University in 1937.

 Career

 Early in the Second World War, on 31 October 1939, he was appointed Air Attaché to Romania, being given the rank of Wing Commander.
 He used his own aircraft, a Percival Q6, to fly, often secretly, British subjects and other diplomats who had escaped from Poland during the German invasion from Cernăuți in Northern Romania (now Chernivtsi in Ukraine) to Bucharest and on to Greece or Turkey.
 On 30 October 1940, he was appointed deputy Air Attaché to Greece.
 Later in the war, he acted as an adviser to the Minister of State for the Middle East.
 After the war, he was appointed Air Attaché to France.
 His decorations included the British Air Force Cross, the French Legion of Honor and the American Legion of Merit.

 From 1972 to 1990, he was a director of Texaco.
 Lord Granard also served as a director for other companies, including the Nabisco Group Ltd. and Martini & Rossi.